Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Determining Underlying Causes of Seizures

 The treatment of seizures can vary depending on the underlying cause.
-Treatment for seizures needs to be geared towards the underlying cause, as not all dogs who experience seizures will specifically need antiseizure medications.
+Treatment for seizures needs to be geared toward the underlying cause, as not all dogs who experience seizures will specifically need antiseizure medications.
 Examples of conditions that may cause seizures include low blood sugar, autoimmune disorders, and infectious diseases.
 If your dog has experienced a seizure, it will be important to have them appropriately worked up.
 Your regular veterinarian may refer you to a neurologist for more advanced diagnostics.

 Treatment Options